Arjun-Rattan/Portfolio-Beta-Weighting/README.md

 # Portfolio-Beta-Weighting
-Algorithmically adjusts portfolio allocations to achieve a desired beta level.
+Project that algorithmically adjusts portfolio allocations to achieve a desired beta level.